VariantEffect/MaveDB/docs/source/upload_guide.rst

 what details are most relevant.
 It is common that experiments and score sets share the same abstract text if they are from the same study.

 The methods section should describe the approach in a condensed form, suitable for a specialist audience of MAVE researchers.

 For an experiment the methods section should include:

 * Variant library construction methods
 * Description of the functional assay, including model system and selection type
 * Sequencing strategy and sequencing technology

-Experiments can be tagged with optional, user-specified keywords.
-In a future release, the keyword vocabulary will become restricted and keyword selection will be mandatory.
-This will improve the ability for data modellers to select appropriate MAVE datasets for their studies, and also facilitate more sophisticated tracking of the kind of data being generated by the field.
+* Structure of biological or technical replicates (if applicable)

+For a score set the methods section should include:

+* Sequence read filtering approach
+* Description of the statistical model for converting counts to scores, including normalization
+* Description of additional data columns included in the score or count tables, including column naming conventions
+* Details of how replicates were combined (if applicable)

+For a meta-analysis score set the methods section should include:

+* Description of the statistical model for converting the linked scores or counts into the scores presented
+* Description of additional data columns included in the score or count tables, including column naming conventions

+Score sets can also include an optional free-text data usage policy intended for unpublished data.
+For example, data producers may wish to assert their right to publish the results of certain analyses first.

+Publication details
+###################################

 Publications can be included by entering their `PubMed ID <https://pubmed.ncbi.nlm.nih.gov/>`_ and they will appear as formatted references.